gladly-team/next-firebase-auth/README.md

 Depending on your app's needs, other approaches might work better for you.

-**If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client-side.
+**If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client side.

 - _Pros:_ It's simpler and removes this package as a dependency.
 - _Cons:_ You will not have access to the Firebase user when you use `getServerSideProps`.

-**If your app needs the Firebase user for SSR (but does not need the ID token server-side)**, you could consider one of these approaches:
+**If your app needs the Firebase user for SSR (but does not need the ID token server side)**, you could consider one of these approaches:

 1. On the client, set a JavaScript cookie with the Firebase user information once the Firebase JS SDK loads.
    - _Pros:_ You won't need login/logout API endpoints.
 You can structure the authed user data however you'd like.
    - _Cons:_ The cookie will be unsigned and accessible to other JavaScript, making this approach less secure.
-You won't always have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
+You won't always have access to the Firebase ID token server side, so you won't be able to access other Firebase services.
 (Note that you can set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.)
 2. Use [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
    - _Pros:_ It removes this package as a dependency.
-   - _Cons:_ You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
+   - _Cons:_ You won't have access to the Firebase ID token server side, so you won't be able to access other Firebase services.
 You'll need to implement the logic for verifying the session and managing the session state.

-**This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server-side.
+**This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server side.

 > A quick note on what this package does _not_ do:
 >